Develarooio/icho-and-falaj/README.md

 ## The Wisdom Dispensary

 The wisdom dispensary is the hidden domicile of Our Natural Father.
 Entry to The Wisdom Dispensary is allowed only to those who bring acceptable offerings.

+## Wisdom Nuggets

+Our Natural Father, if appeased, is known to give wisdom nuggets to his visitors.
+A wisdom nugget appears to be a small chunk of ore of unknown origin (unusual, given that there are certainly no mines in the forest).
+In some ways, wisdom nuggets are serializations of the realizations one usually enjoys while conversing with Our Father.
+It's certainly worth storing these in a safe place for future consultation!

 ## Forest Fairies